MGO Private Wealth LLC Sells 688 Shares of The Home Depot, Inc. (NYSE:HD)

-MGO Private Wealth LLC reduced its position in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 31.9% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 1,466 shares of the home improvement retailer’s stock after selling 688 shares during the quarter.
-MGO Private Wealth LLC’s holdings in Home Depot were worth $463,000 at the end of the most recent quarter.
+MGO Private Wealth LLC trimmed its holdings in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 31.9% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 1,466 shares of the home improvement retailer’s stock after selling 688 shares during the quarter.
+MGO Private Wealth LLC’s holdings in Home Depot were worth $463,000 at the end of the most recent reporting period.

 Home Depot Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 23rd.
-Investors of record on Thursday, March 9th were paid a dividend of $2.09 per share.
-This represents a $8.36 annualized dividend and a yield of 2.79%.
-The ex-dividend date was Wednesday, March 8th.
-This is a boost from Home Depot’s previous quarterly dividend of $1.90.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 23rd.
+Shareholders of record on Thursday, March 9th were paid a dividend of $2.09 per share.
+The ex-dividend date of this dividend was Wednesday, March 8th.
+This is a positive change from Home Depot’s previous quarterly dividend of $1.90.
+This represents a $8.36 dividend on an annualized basis and a yield of 2.79%.
 Home Depot’s dividend payout ratio is currently 50.12%.

 The Home Depot, Inc engages in the sale of building materials and home improvement products.
 Its products include building materials, home improvement products, lawn and garden products and decor products.
 The firm operates through the following geographical segments: U.S., Canada and Mexico.
 It offers home improvement installation services, and tool and equipment rental.